robtaylor/VACASK/benchmark/README.md

 |VACASK     | 1.19           |26066      |0        |81875      |

 ## 16x16 CMOS multiplier (c6288)
 A medium size digital circuit with 10112 transistors and 25380 nodes.
 It computes the product of 0xFFFF with itself.
 The timestep was not limited.
 The simulation is purely analog (i.e. transistor-level).
 Due to its size we do not test it with Xyce-fast since the timing overheads are small compared to simulation time.
-VACASK tran_lteratio parameter was set to 1.5 to roughly match the number of computed timepoints to those of Ngspice.
-For the same reason Xyce timeint reltol parameter was set 2.5e-4.
+VACASK `tran_lteratio` option was set to 1.5 to roughly match the number of computed timepoints to those of Ngspice.
+For the same reason Xyce `timeint reltol` option was set 2.5e-4.

 |Simulator  |Time (s)        |Timepoints |Rejected |Iterations |
 |-----------|----------------|-----------|---------|-----------|